-Come see us at our tent in Howard T. Brown Park where we will share proposed recommendations for making improvements and changing transportation in downtown Norwich to address speeding, safety, congestion, and mobility for all users in downtown!
-We will also be walking around downtown providing information on the proposed recommendations to businesses and residents, and answering questions and getting feedback on the recommendations.
-We look forward to seeing you!
+The project team had a tent at Howard T. Brown Park where we shared proposed recommendations for making improvements and changing transportation in downtown Norwich to address speeding, safety, congestion, and mobility for all users in downtown!
+We also walked around downtown providing information on the proposed recommendations to businesses and residents, and answering questions and getting feedback on the recommendations.
+Thank you to all those who participated!

 Howard T. Brown Memorial Park